iann0036/AWSConsoleRecorder/README.md

 ### Intercept Responses

 This option will record the response body from all AWS calls.
-Setting this allows CloudFormation, CDK and Terraform to correlate actions between resources.
+Setting this allows CloudFormation, CDK, Troposphere and Terraform to correlate actions between resources.
 For example, CloudFormation will use the `!Ref` and `!GetAtt` intrinsic functions to reference resource identifiers within the template.

 :warning: **Note:** When Intercept Responses is set in Google Chrome, a notification telling you the extension is debugging the browser is shown for the duration of the recording for security purposes.